Applied Curiosity · 2026 Tour

 Story-driven talk built around real prototypes.
 Best for evening programs, member events, festival slots.

-Talk plus a hands-on exercise where students apply the first two steps of the method to their own questions.
+Talk plus a short exercise where students apply the first two steps of the method to their own questions.

-Deep dive for staff, fellows, or working teams.
-The Budmens use real challenges your group is facing as the workshop material.
+Deep dive using real challenges your group is facing as the workshop material.

 Question 04How to move this forward